Thomas-McKanna/DynamoDB-Art/README.md

 This aim of this project is to grow my knowledge of DynamoDB, Lambda, and API Gateway.
 The idea is to allow the user to record a drawing on their web browser, and then to store that drawing into DynamoDB and allow the user to play back their drawing.

+## TODO

+- Figure out how to deploy DynamoDB table with SAM template
+- Figure out how to deploy API endpoints with open CORS policy

 ## Backend

 ## Lessons Learned